agustin-del-pino/go-lexandra/README.md

 This Generic indicates the type of the Token Type.
 In the example it was used the `int` type, but it can be used any type.
 It's recommend use an Alias Type like `type TokenType int` and defined an `Enum` with the different Token Types.

 ### The Registration of a Lex
-By default the lexer as a pre-defined Lex registers, those are and in order of execution:
+By default the lexer has a pre-defined Lex registers, those are and in order of execution:
 - Numbs
 - Strings
 - Words